-FDA Menu Labeling Rule: PFMA opposes the currently proposed menu labeling rule as it is a one-size-fits-all approach and doesn’t take into account the wide variety of grocery and convenience store formats that exist in the marketplace.
-The proposed rule uses number of locations and floor space instead of sales from food intended for immediate consumption to determine who falls under the rule.
+FDA Menu Labeling Rule: PFMA opposes the currently proposed menu labeling rule as it is a one-size-fits-all approach, and doesn’t take into account the wide variety of grocery and convenience store formats that exist in the marketplace.
+The proposed rule uses the number of locations and floor space instead of sales from food intended for immediate consumption to determine who falls under the rule.

 SNAP Cuts and Restrictions: PFMA opposes additional cuts and restrictions to the SNAP program.
 This is an important program for providing healthy, fresh foods to low-income individuals, and helps consumers and businesses who participate.
 The positive return on investment of this program is well-documented in the public sphere.
 As members of local food boards in the communities to which they belong, PFMA members see the importance of this program in helping families thrive during difficult times.

 Tobacco, E-Cigarettes and OTP Taxes: PFMA opposes new taxes on cigarettes, e-cigarettes and other tobacco products.

 Data Security: PFMA has joined with state and national partners to encourage Congress to include PFMA's industries and sectors of the economy to find a reasonable, fair and effective solution to this issue which protects customers and doesn’t adversely impact one industry versus another.

 EPA Proposed Clean Air Act Standards For Ozone: PFMA opposes the EPA’s new proposed stringent clean air act standards for ozone.
 PFMA is part of a national coalition opposing the new standards.
 The standards would bring the current standard from 75 parts per billion (ppb) to a range between 70 ppb to 65 ppb, and ask for comment on a standard all the way down to 60 ppb.
 These new standards would put jobs at risk and place a cap on new or expanding businesses in the nonattainment areas which are covered by the proposed standards.